Introduction

 Instructions

-Use the Grounding technique to reconnect with the present when you start to feel overwhelming emotion associated with the past or the future.
+Use these Grounding techniques to reconnect with the present when you start to feel overwhelming emotions associated with the past or the future.

 Step One: Describe What You See

 First, we will focus on what we can see in the visual field around us.
 Look around you and start observing the objects that you see.
 What is their color?
 What is their shape?
-Star describing the things quietly.
+Start describing the things quietly.
 Observe whether the room is light or dark, whether it is spacious or small.
-Stay with each object long enough to observe how it looks like, and then move to the other.
+Stay with each object long enough to observe what it looks like, and then move to the next.
 Spend about 10 minutes on this step.

 Example: "I can see my white wallet lying on the desk.
 It has a rectangular shape and there is a sunray touching it.
-I can see my black notebook, smooth on the covers, also a little lit from the sunrays.
-On my right I have a glass of water, translucent, with a form of a cylinder.
+I can see my black notebook, smooth on the covers, and also a little light from the sunrays.
+On my right, I have a glass of water, translucent, with a form of a cylinder.
 The water moves a little inside the glass because of my movements..."

 Step Two: Breathing

 Spend about five minutes focusing on your breath.
-Become mindful of how your body feels with air as you breathe in and how it relaxes as you breathe out.
+Become mindful of how your body fills with air as you breathe in and how it relaxes as you breathe out.
 Start counting your breaths from one to five on the exhale.
-First breathe deeply and slowly, and then settle into your normal rhythm of breathing.
+First, breathe deeply and slowly, then settle into your normal rhythm of breathing.

 Step Three: Mindfulness of the Body

 Next, start observing how your body makes contact with the chair that you're sitting on.
-Feel the weight of your legs pressing on the chair, your back touching the back of the chair.
-Observe whether you feel tension in certain parts of the body.
+Feel the weight of your legs pressing on the chair, and your back touching the back of the chair.
+Observe whether you feel tension in certain parts of your body.
 Do you feel pain in any part of the body or are you comfortable?
-Notice how your feet touch the floor.
+Notice how your feet make contact with the floor.
 Feel the contact of your soles on the floor beneath you.
 Observe how your arms rest in your lap or on the chair.
 Feel their weight.
 Spend about 5 minutes on this step.

 Step Four: Observing With the Other Senses

 Last but not least, engage your other senses.
-Can you notice a certain smell in the room or not?
+Can you notice a certain smell in the room?
+Or is it scentless?
 Try to be observant.
 Then, become mindful of the sounds around you.
 What sounds can you hear?
 Try to notice the distant sounds from the street.
 Maybe there are more immediate sounds around you that you can easily hear.
 Be open to whatever you might hear.
 Spend about five minutes on this step.

 Scroll Up